MarcDcls/mjlab_microban/README.md

 Here is a video of the trained agent being transferred to the real robot: [![Video](https://img.youtube.com/vi/0g1k5r6J7x4/0.jpg)](https://www.youtube.com/watch?v=0g1k5r6J7x4)

 ## License

-TODO: Add licence references in files and add a LICENSE file.

 This software is licensed under the Apache License, Version 2.0.
 See the [LICENSE](LICENSE) file for details.